pragtical/pragtical.github.io/docs/setup/getting-started.md

 Pragtical comes in `.zip` or `.tar.gz` packages and installers depending on the platform.

-Pragtical packages marked with `addons` provide extra plugins that improve the out-of-the-box experience.

 ## Install

 Installing Pragtical is usually as simple as downloading the package and extracting it.